sionpixley/PolyNode/README.md

 ### Building on macOS

-macOS has a zsh script to build and bundle the source code, but this script also contains some commands to sign and notarize PolyNode's executables with Apple.
-If you don't need to distribute the executables, then I would comment out or delete these lines before running `./scripts/mac/bundle`.
-This script will build PolyNode's source code for x64 and ARM64, and bundle them as separate .tar.gz files.
+macOS has two zsh scripts.
+One builds and bundles the code (`./scripts/mac/bundle`).
+The other builds, notarizes, and then bundles the code (`./scripts/mac/bundle-and-sign`).
+If you don't need to distribute the executables, then I would recommend just running the `./scripts/mac/bundle` script.

 ### Building on Windows